Contemplation- increasing focus and attention

 If spiritual contemplation- sit in any meditative posture

-For spiritual contemplation morning and evening times are best.
+For spiritual contemplation, morning and evening times are best.

 Practice Note